d-i-s/writing-externals-in-pd/README.md

 $ make

-If everything works, you should compile myexternal properly.
+If everything works, you should compile 'myexternal' properly.

 If you have questions, open an issue or send me an email and I will do it for you: mm dot markidis at gmail dot com .
+Join the Facebook group: Pure Data Italia.